klamma/ar-for-eu-book/_pages/chapters/performance_profiling.md

 In AR and VR applications, low framerates can lead to physical discomfort and dizzyiness in the form of cybersickness.

 AR applications are mainly deployed to portable devices like the Microsoft HoloLens and smart phones.
-Hence, performance profiling also regards the optimisation of the application's power consumption to avoid that the device's battery is drained.
+Hence, performance profiling also regards the optimization of the application's power consumption to avoid that the device's battery is drained.
 Additionally, developers should monitor the memory footprint of the application.
 With real-time graphics applications, an the memory consumption can quickly rise if the developer uses a lot of high-resolution assets like textures or 3D models.